- Blindness or other vision impairment,

 - personality disorders, such as borderline personality disorder

-- hypomania or mania, such as if the person has bipolar disorder or a schizoaffective disorder
+- hypomania or mania, such as if you have bipolar disorder or a schizoaffective disorder

-- severe anxiety, especially if the person cannot concentrate, is agitated, is having memory problems, causes behavioral disturbances, or is having suicidal thoughts
+- severe depression or severe anxiety, especially if you cannot concentrate, are agitated, have memory problems, have behavioral disturbances, or have suicidal thoughts

 - acute psychotic disorder